Dhaivat717/The_othello-reversi_game/README.md

 # The_othello-reversi_game

-We used MINIMAX Algorithm to commpute optimal move and optimal score.
-We also added alpha/beta pruning to our algorithm.
+It uses MINIMAX Algorithm to commpute optimal move and optimal score.
+The alpha/beta pruning makes program more efficient.

 # Overview